South Georgia pipit: Description

 The South Georgia pipit is a small and stocky pipit, 17 cm long and weighing 36 g.
 The species has long legs and a long hindclaw and a short tail.
+Its upperparts are dark brown to blackish, with cream- to buff-colored margins on the feathers making it look heavily streaked.
+The underparts are whitish or buff in color with dark streaks.